Sep 12, 2009 - by Jamie Cruickshank

 – Evolution lost to The Shield at the Extreme Rules and Payback PPVs.

-– At Survivor Series ’14, Team Authority lost to Team Cena, forcing Triple H & Stephanie McMahon out of power.
+– At Survivor Series ’14, Team Authority lost to Team Cena, forcing Triple H & Stephanie McMahon out of power, but due to shenanigans, they would be back in control less than a month later.

 – At Wrestlemania 31, Triple H pinned Sting.